mdeacey/facebook-gpt-shopify/docs/6_digitalocean_data_sync/6_1_facebook_data_sync_with_digitalocean_spaces.md

 **Why?**
 - `boto3` enables S3-compatible uploads to Spaces.
-- Other dependencies support OAuth, webhooks, and polling (Chapters 1–5).
+- Other dependencies support OAuth, webhooks, polling, and backups (Chapters 1–7).

 ### Step 8: Update `.gitignore`
-Ensure SQLite databases are excluded, removing temporary file exclusions as they are replaced by Spaces.
+Ensure SQLite databases and backup scripts are excluded, removing temporary file exclusions as they are replaced by Spaces.

 ```plaintext
 __pycache__/